Graduate Program in History

 The History Graduate Program Committee may choose, in rare cases, to admit provisionally any student who does not meet all of the above requirements, with the understanding that all criteria for unconditional admission must be met before any Graduate Student Course Credits (including HIST: 8010, 8020, 8030, 9100, and 9200) are taken.

 Students who have no undergraduate course in historical methodology and/or research must successfully complete HIST 2980 (Historical Methodology) during the first two semesters of their enrollment.
-This course, required of all undergraduate history majors at UNO, seeks to develop two skills essential to all historians: the ability to write clearly, and the ability to engage in the critical evaluation of sources (including primary sources).
+This course, required of all undergraduate history majors at UNO, seeks to develop two skills essential to all historians: the ability to write clearly, and the ability to engage in the critical evaluation of sources (primary and secondaary).
 Interpretation of this requirement rests with the History Graduate Program Committee.
-Students who believe that they have taken a comparable course or have acquired equivalent skills, should submit examples of their work, which will enable the Graduate Program Committee to assess their proficiency.
+Students who believe that they have taken a comparable course, or have acquired equivalent skills, should submit coursse syllabi or examples of their work.
+This will enable the Graduate Program Committee to assess their proficiency.

 - For more information, contact the Graduate Program Chair (Dr. Jeanne Reames).